Medical Information and Medications

 General Medical Information

-To ensure that the School has up to date contact and medical details for all students, we would appreciate parents and caregivers accessing these records on the Parent Portal and making any changes or additions required for the start of each school year.
+To ensure that the School has up-to-date contact and medical details for all students, we would appreciate parents and caregivers accessing these records on the Parent Portal and making any changes or additions required for the start of each school year.

 There will be occasions when the administration of medication is necessary to support students.
 All prescribed medications for all students are kept securely in the First Aid room.
 It is the responsibility of students to present themselves at the appropriate time for their medication.
 A record will be kept of times and quantities of medication given.